bastosmichael/Veterans-Lighthouse-API-Example/README.md

 + This setup uses text files for status change tracking, our implementation uses a database.
 + Our form input is validated according to the specs under the VA Lighthouse Documentation.

-The reason for these differences is simple, We wanted to build a lightweight, open source application that you could pull down, throw on a server with PHP/Python installed, and start experimenting with right away. **THIS IS NOT MEANT TO BE A PRODUCTION APP**, but rather, a way for you to lay the ground work FOR a production app and give you lightweight examples of interacting with VA Lighthouse API.
+The reason for these differences is simple, We wanted to build a lightweight, open source application that you could pull down, throw on a server with PHP/Python installed, and start experimenting with right away. **THIS IS NOT MEANT TO BE A PRODUCTION APP**, but rather, a way for you to lay the ground work FOR a production app that gives you lightweight examples of interacting with VA Lighthouse API.

 ### Getting started
 ---